 3rd Saturday of every month from 8AM to 2PM

 How can a small rural congregation support such a large effort?

 It isn’t easy, but nothing worthwhile ever is easy.
 We can accomplish it only with God’s help and with the help of other Christians.
 As more and more people hear about the large outreach ministry of our little church on the mountain, they have stepped up to help.
 Individuals from other congregations, including non-Lutheran congregations, provide monetary support.
-We were pleased and encouraged when Mount Carmel Presbyterian Church, a small congregation just south of Augsburg, recently voted to contribute $200 a month to assist our Food Pantry.
+We were pleased and encouraged when Mount Carmel Presbyterian Church, a small congregation just south of Augsburg, regularly donates to our Food Pantry.
+St. John’s Lutheran Church, in Russellville, is also a regular supporter.
 We are grateful that fellow Christians from other denominations want to help.

 And, when other Food Pantries are given more food than they can distribute, they share with us.
 We do the same with them.

 HISTORY OF THE PANTRY

 Jesus knew the importance of providing physical as well as spiritual sustenance.
 He instructed His disciples to feed the multitude who had gathered at the Sea of Galilee to hear His message of salvation: “I have compassion for these people; they have already been with me three days and have nothing to eat.
 I do not want to send them away hungry, or they may collapse on the way” (Matt.
 15:32).

 We are told in Acts 6:1-4 that feeding those in need was an important part of the ministry of the early church: